jimweller/github-utils/README.md

 # Git Utilities

 This is a collection of scripts and notes about using git and github.
-Its aim is to reduce toil and to align with the teams' git standards.
-It's based on MacOS and ohmyzsh aliases.
+Its aim is to reduce toil and to align with a teams' git standards.
+It's based on MacOS/Linux and ohmyzsh aliases.
 So, you might need to do some translation.

-- gh-bpr-create.sh - create branch protection rule (opinionated)
-- gh-bpr-delete.sh - delete branch protection rule
-- gh-bpr-update.sh - update branch protection rule (optionated)
-- gh-pr-cycle.sh - Go through a full PR cycle.
-Pause before merge.
-Useful for testing github actions.
+Also, note I use HTTPS and not SSH (don't judge), YMMV.

+Repository Lifecycle Management

 - gh-repo-create-from-template.sh - Create a new repository from an github template repository
 - gh-repo-create-push.sh - Create a new repository from an existing repository.
 Must init, add, and commit first.
 - gh-repo-create.sh - Create a new repository from scratch.
 Clones after creation.
 - gh-repo-delete.sh - Delete a repository

+Repository Editing

 - gh-repo-topics.sh - Add one or more topics to a repository.
 Useful for categorization for searching and filtering.
 - gh-repo-perms-teams.sh - Add/remove team permissions on a repository
 - gh-repo-perms-user.sh - Add/remove user permissions on a repository
 - gh-tag-advance.sh - Move a tag from one commit to another.
 Useful for testing release strategies.

+Branch Protection with Rulesets (new)

 - gh-ruleset-export.sh - Export an existing ruleset as json (to stdout)
 - gh-ruleset-import.sh - Import a ruleset from a json file to a repository
 - gh-ruleset-delete.sh - Remove a ruleset from a repository
 - rulesets/ - sample ruleset json files

+PR Simulation

+- gh-pr-cycle.sh - Go through a full PR cycle.
+Pause before merge.
+Useful for testing github actions.

+Clasic branch protection (deprecated for me)

+- gh-bpr-create.sh - create branch protection rule (opinionated)
+- gh-bpr-delete.sh - delete branch protection rule
+- gh-bpr-update.sh - update branch protection rule (optionated)

-## Gh Exensions
+## GH Exensions

 See also `gh extension` for handy github plugins